 Material (support feel).
 Memory foam (viscoelastic) molds to your neck and head, distributing pressure evenly and helping you maintain a neutral posture longer through the night.
 Many modern cores add ventilation channels or cooling infusions to offset heat buildup, but fit still matters more than any single material feature. aasm.org

 Care and longevity.
-Don’t machine-wash a solid memory-foam core.
+Donโt machine-wash a solid memory-foam core.
 Instead, vacuum periodically, spot-clean with mild detergent, and air-dry thoroughly.
 Wash the cover frequently.
 Authoritative consumer-sleep resources and cleaning experts note that machine agitation, excess water, and high heat can damage foam or promote mold; air-drying fully is essential before reuse.
+For more details on how long pillows last, see our guide to cervical pillow lifespan.
 Sleep Foundation+2The Spruce+2

 A 2-minute home fit-check